DecisionNerd/global_names/README.md

 A big thank you to Matthew Hager [smashew](https://github.com/smashew) for his original work on the text databases of last names.
 This project builds upon the foundation he created.

-A thank you to Philippe Rémy [philipperemy](https://github.com/philipperemy) for his original work and posting the username dataset.
+A thank you to Philippe Rémy [philipperemy](https://github.com/philipperemy) for posting the username dataset.
+While Philippe's work is not integrated into this project, his data preparation has greatly accelerated our work on NamesData.

 ## Contact